AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 }11.
 Hardcoded Hex Values

-Even when AI does not use Tailwind classes, it hardcodes hex values: color: #2563eb.
-Hex values are opaque -- you cannot tell at a glance what hue, saturation, or lightness they represent.
+Even off Tailwind, AI hardcodes hex: color: #2563eb.
+Hex is opaque — you cannot read the hue, saturation, or lightness at a glance.
 Use HSL or OKLCH for readability and easier manipulation.

 12. No ::selection Color